 Term life insurance

-- Cheaper premiums
+- Cheaper premiums than permanent life insurance

 - Many policies include the option to convert to permanent life insurance